 In 1997, Ms. Roberts led the construction and development of Mable Rose Estates, now Hillcrest Mable Rose, an assisted living and memory support residence on Hilltop Drive in Bellevue, close to the Papillion border.
 The residence also offers Sarpy County’s only adult day services program, The Club, on weekdays.

 In 2001, Hillcrest Victoria Gardens opened as an assisted living residence adjacent to Hillcrest Health & Rehab, but eventually was converted to a secure memory support residence to meet the growing demand of the memory-impaired population in Bellevue.
+It was then converted to the long-term care neighborhood of Hillcrest Health & Rehab Magnolia in 2016.
 Today, a maximum of 32 residents with Alzheimer’s or other dementia conditions enjoy the safety and tight-knit camaraderie of two secure, loving households.